 This should really be done later in the year or outside fish passage season not only from juvenile but any adult fall back stand point.
 That being said do we really need to test both BOP and Upper 1% gen limit???? is there really much difference to the point that the sensor fish will be able to detect.
 Did not see mega watt range in the document so what is the difference between these twp ops.
 At the least might want to think about doing upper 1% last.
 Also what is the purpose of lower 1% just to get the whole range?????

+-----Original Message----- From: Trevor Conder - NOAA Federal [mailto:trevor.conder@noaa.gov] Sent: Wednesday, September 02, 2015 2:13 PM To: Bailey, John C NWW Cc: Gary Fredricks - NOAA Federal; Tom Lorz; Trumbo, Bradly A (Bradly) NWW; Bill Hevlin - NOAA Federal Subject: [EXTERNAL] Re: MOC 15 IHR 014 Ice Harbor Dam Study 6.2.5 update 26AUG2015

+John,

+Since unit 1 will go out in November, is there any chance this work could be done later (late Sept, Oct.) when the data generally indicates lower fish passage numbers?
+If not, I agree with Tom's suggestion of testing Gen limit/1% as late as possible in the schedule given there is still some uncertainty on the effects of that operation.
+It sounds like two days should be more than enough time to test the Gen limit op.

+-Trevor

 Final results: